opensearch-project/sql/benchmarks/README.md

 ## Getting Started

-Just run `gradlew -p benchmarks run` from the project root directory or run specific benchmark via your IDE.
+Just run `./gradlew :benchmarks:jmh` from the project root directory or run specific benchmark via your IDE.
 It will build all microbenchmarks, execute them and print the result.

 ## Adding Microbenchmarks